catalyst-cloud/catalystcloud-docs/source/compute/launch-compute-instance.rst

         #cloud-config

-        # On the Catalyst Cloud, the default username for access to your instances is:
+        # On Catalyst Cloud, the default username for access to your instances is:
         # - CentOS: centos
         # - CoreOS: core
         # - Debian: debian